fcolista/apkfile/README.md

 `apkfile` depends on two packages: `curl` and `html2text`.

-You sohuld add these in advance with:
+You should add these in advance with:

 ```
 apk add curl html2text